Freehold Flat Mortgages

 You can download your credit reports straight away to see how your scores look at the moment.

-If there’s any information on there which is incorrect or outdated you can take steps to remove this now so it won’t affect your application.
+If any information on there is incorrect or outdated, you can take steps to remove it now so it won’t affect your application.

 The flat itself will also need to meet set criteria in order to be deemed mortgageable, with some lenders stating that they’ll only be able to lend subject to satisfactory recommendations from a valuer and solicitor to ensure marketability.